Skip to main content

 SLU LAW LL.M.
 Diversity Scholarship

-Saint Louis University School of Law (SLU LAW) is pleased to announce the LL.M. in American Law for Foreign Lawyers scholarships for law students and legal professionals from traditionally disadvantaged and marginalized groups (such as LGBTI, persons with disabilities, refugees, asylees in the U.S., indigenous people and national and religious minorities).
+Eligibility Requirements: Saint Louis University School of Law (SLU LAW) is pleased to announce LL.M. in American Law for Foreign Lawyers scholarships awarded to incoming law students from historically disadvantaged and marginalized groups (e.g., LGBTQIA+ identity, persons with disabilities, refugee status, asylee status in the U.S., indigenous heritage, national and religious minorities).

 Private Scholarships for International Students

-Many national and international organizations sponsor scholarships for international students who have the desire to continue their education in the United States.
+Many national and international organizations sponsor scholarships for international students wanting to continue their education in the United States.
 Scholarships are funds that do not require repayment.

-Please note, this should not be considered a comprehensive listing; additional private scholarships might be available to you.
+Please note that this should not be considered a comprehensive listing; additional private scholarships might be available.
 Check information online, but use caution.
 Remember that you don’t have to pay to find scholarships and other financial aid.
 Find further information here to avoid scams.

 American and foreign students are invited to review these international scholarship opportunities.
 Please contact the listed reference for additional information.